TTT-2/ttt-command-to-chat/README.md

 }
 ```

 Of course this can be combined with chat prints.
+Arguments after the command (`!commands 10 20`) will be simply passed to their respective command.
+In the given example `xgui 10 20` and `shopeditor 10 20` will be run.

 CTC provides one special command which is `ctc_defaults_list_all`.
 It is useful if you want to implement a chat command that prints all available chat commands, because it prints all commands in combination with the description.
 A help command without localizations would look like this: